-If you want to see pure outdoor joy, watch these catfish noodling videos of our friends, Andrew Urban and Luke-Avery Urban as they noodle some huge catfish!
+If you want to see pure outdoor joy, watch these catfish noodling videos of our friends, Andrew Urban and Luke-Avery Urban and “Aly from Alabama” as they noodle some huge catfish!
 These videos will make you smile… we promise!
 After watching these, you’ll understand why we decided it was time for us to try noodling!
 You can also read about some other noodling adventures below.

 (Andrew’s Catfish Noodling video transcript)

 I think we might get him.
 Got him!
 Holy crap!
 Look at that, son!
 Look at that!